truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/35-linked-discourses-on-the-six-sense-fields.md

 greed end, the mind is said to be well freed."

 <!--pg-->
-### N 35.158 Focus, the Interior, and the End of Relishing *Ajjhattaaniccanandikkhayasutta*
+### SN 35.158 Focus, the Interior, and the End of Relishing *Ajjhattaaniccanandikkhayasutta*

 "Mendicants, rationally apply the mind to the eye.
 Truly see the impermanence of the eye.
 When a mendicant does this, they grow